onap/integration/docs/docs_vFW_CNF_CDS.rst

 - CDS documentation (even being new component) is inadequate or non-existent for service modeler user.
 One would need to be CDS developer to be able to do something with it.
 - CDS documentation what exists is non-versioned (in ONAP wiki when should be in git) so it's mostly impossible to know what features are for what release.
 - Our little experience of CDS (not CDS developers)

+Although initial development of template wasn't easy, current template used by use-case should be easily reusable for anyone.
+Once CDS GUI will be fully working, we think that CBA development should be much easier.
+For CBA structure reference, please visit it's documentation page `CDS Modeling Concepts`_.

 At first the target was to keep CDS model as close as possible to `vFW_CNF_CDS Model`_ use case model and only add smallest possible changes to enable also k8s usage.
 That is still the target but in practice model deviated from the original one already and time pressure pushed us to not care about sync.
 Basically the end result could be possible much streamlined if wanted to be smallest possible to working only for K8S based network functions.